 Public transport use has massively dipped since the start of the pandemic, and understandably so.
 While key workers have still been relying on buses and trains to get to work, many of us have set up office at home and ditched the daily commute.
-And it goes with out saying that leisurely trips to meet friends in different places have been rare at best.
+It goes without saying that leisurely trips to meet friends in different places have been rare at best.

-If there’s any organisation that knows how to get a dog safely from point A to point B, it’s charity Guide Dogs.
-Many people with sight loss rely on public transport to lead independent lives and having a guide dog that’s confident and willing with buses, trains and even the tube is essential.
+If there’s any organisation that knows how to get a dog safely from point A to point B, it’s the charity Guide Dogs.
+Many people with sight loss rely on public transport to lead independent lives and having a guide dog that’s confident and happy on buses, trains and even the tube is essential.

 Canine behaviourist and Guide Dogs’ Head of Research Dr Helen Whiteside is on hand to explain.
 As long as you are a responsible and kind owner, she says, travelling with your dog can be easy.